 Welcome aboard U.S. Coast Guard Cutter Eagle, "America's Tall Ship."

-I am Captain Matt Meilstrup, Eagle's 28th and current Commanding Officer.
 Thank you for your interest in Eagle and for visiting our website.
-My shipmates and I are very proud of Eagle and her missions, and we enjoy sharing our experiences aboard this very special Coast Guard cutter through this site.
+We are very proud of Eagle and her missions, and we enjoy sharing our experiences aboard this very special Coast Guard cutter through this site.
 Here's a little background on who we are and what we do.

 Eagle is the largest tall ship flying the Stars and Stripes and the only active square-rigger in U.S. government service.
 A three-masted Barque, Eagle's foremast and mainmast carry square sails and her mizzenmast carries fore-and-aft sails.
 The ship was built in 1936 in Germany and commissioned as Horst Wessel, one of three sail training ships operated by the pre-World War II German navy.
 At the close of World War II, Horst Wessel was taken as a war reparation by the United States, recommissioned as the U.S. Coast Guard Cutter Eagle and has trained thousands of Coast Guard men and women ever since 1946.